adrielklein/deduplicater/README.md

 Two hash tables are constructed.

 1. `idToIndexes`: maps the `id` field to a list of indexes in the array that have that id
-2. `emailToIndexes`: maps the `email' field to a list of indexes in the array that have that email
+2. `emailToIndexes`: maps the `email` field to a list of indexes in the array that have that email

 The largest record in the array is added to a `uniqueRecords` array and marked as visited.
 All duplicates of the record are then looked up via the hash tables and marked as visited.